-Name of related party Toptrans (Suzhou) Corporation Limited (Toptrans Suzhou) Relationship with the Group An associate of the Group (note)
+Name of related party Relationship with the Group Toptrans (Suzhou) Corporation Limited (Toptrans An associate of the Group (note) Suzhou) Optoway Technology Incorporation The entity with significant influence over the Group

 Note: The Group lost its significant influence over Toptrans Suzhou on May 6, 2020.
 Therefore, its transactions related to Toptrans Suzhou need not be disclosed thereafter.